erjank/teaching/performance.md

 ### Give Feedback (20 minutes)

-1. Watch [this video][video-bad-teaching] as a group and then give feedback on it.
+1. Watch [[Wilson2016](biblio.md#wilson-bad-teaching)] as a group and give feedback on it.
 Organize feedback along two axes: positive vs.  negative and content vs. presentation.

 2. Have each person in the class add one point to a 2x2 grid on a whiteboard (or in the shared notes) without duplicating any points